July 26, 2022

 See a demo of Uptycs CDR

 We’d love to show you a demo of our new CDR capabilities.
-If you’re attending Black Hat (booth #2060), we can explain in person how Uptycs can help to reduce risk in your cloud environments.
+Request a personalized demo to learn how Uptycs can help to reduce risk in your cloud environments.

 Tyson Supasatit is Senior Technical Product Marketing Manager at Uptycs and helps the security community think differently about their endpoint data.
 Prior to Uptycs, Tyson spent nine years at ExtraHop helping people to think differently about network data.
 From 2000 to 2005, he wrote and edited the Association for...